 When Mark and Crystal decided that their passion for the winter season would benefit from having a vacation home, this Oregon couple sought experts in the building industry to help them make this dream a reality.
-With the help of PrecisionCraft Log and Timber Homes, as well as their architecture firm, M.T.N Architects, Mark and Crystal began the process of designing their winter retreat.
+With the help of PrecisionCraft Log and Timber Homes, as well as their in-house firm, M.T.N Design, Mark and Crystal began the process of designing their winter retreat.

 The main level of their home is designed with plenty of space for relaxation.
 From the kitchen to the bar to the den, the open layout of the first floor provides the perfect atmosphere for entertaining friends and family.
 With additional amenities such as an elevator, Crystal is able to easily transport groceries from the car in the basement to the kitchen.

 Avid skiers with a love for outdoor activities, including snowshoeing and snowmobiling, their winter retreat is equipped with an additional garage for winter toys and snow equipment.
 A basement sauna and built-in media room, adjacent to the bunk room, offer great alternatives for entertainment indoors.

 Inspired by: MT.
 Hood's Natural Beauty

 Although the couple had an existing summer retreat on the lake, the family chose to build a winter home near MT.
 Hood, not far from their Portland home base.
 The natural beauty of the winter season in this more remote location allowed for perfect conditions for the activities they love.

 Being native Oregonians, the couple selected a location less than two hours away from home and just a short drive away from the MT.
 Hood National Forest and adjacent ski resorts.
 Recognizing the natural beauty of the site’s surrounding area, Mark and Crystal knew that building a log home would create that special connection with the land.